Filming near the railway (Asset Protection and Optimisation)

-If you are filming on private land in close proximity to the railway line, you may need our consent as certain activities could jeopardise the safe running of the railway.
+If you are filming on private land but near the line, you may need our permission for certain activities.
+This is because we must keep the railway safe.

-Drones/Helicopters are dealt with in a differently, so please visit our dedicated Aerial filming page for further advice.
+Drones/helicopters are dealt with differently.
+Visit our dedicated aerial filming page for more information.